Simonig/RailsTodoList/README.md

-## Assignment for Module #4: Nested Resources, Security, and Pagination
-The overall goal of this assignment is to assess your ability to implement:

-  * Nested resources
-  * Authenication
-  * Authorization
-  * Pagination

-The functional goal of this assignment to implement a web application to manage TodoItems.

-### Functional Requirements

 1. Start with the application completed in module 2.
 This will have defined all the models and relationships required for this assignment: